Virtual Linking Bids for Market Clearing with Non-Merchant Storage: Introduction

-Because of these limitations, we focus on single-interval market clearing with uniform pricing.
-Moreover, this is the usual approach for day-ahead auctions, while multi-interval market-clearing models are used for real-time markets \cite{cho2022pricing}.
-Since single-interval markets are still widely in use, it is important to study the integration of non-merchant storage into those.
-We move the consideration of future intervals to the choice of end-of-horizon storage parameters, which are to be decided in a separate problem\footnote{This other problem is out-of-scope for this paper.}.
-In this setup, a modeling approach to reflect the transfer of energy between time periods has been introduced in \cite{zhang2022pricing}.
-However, the authors do not discuss the valuation of the charged energy in subsequent market intervals.
-The problem of valuation has been studied in \cite{werner2021pricing} for demand response, in terms of deviation from a scenario with no flexibility, which cannot always be applied in the case of a storage system.

-We aim to help address the unanswered question: How to best design a market clearing that includes non-merchant storage and fully exploit the potential of storage systems to increase social welfare?
-Towards this, we propose a novel market-clearing procedure with non-merchant storage that ensures cost recovery for all the market participants, in particular for the storage system, and even when considering uncertainty.
-The main idea is to remember the prices at which the storage system charged and automatically create virtual linking bids to reflect these values in the next market intervals.
+We aim to help address the unanswered question: How to best design an MCP that includes non-merchant storage so as to fully exploit the potential of storage systems to increase social welfare?
+We assume that the storage level at the end of each market clearing is determined independently, and we focus on the pricing problem.
+Our main contribution is a novel MCP with non-merchant storage that ensures cost recovery for all the market participants, in particular for the storage system, even when considering uncertainty.
+The main idea is to remember the prices at which the storage system was charged and automatically create virtual linking bids (VLBs) to reflect these values in the next market clearings.

-First, in Section \ref{sec:2}, we present in more detail the challenges of market clearing with non-merchant storage, with the help of an illustrative example.
-We then introduce market clearing with virtual linking bids in Section \ref{sec:3} and show promising results in terms of market properties in Section \ref{sec:4}.
-We conclude in Section \ref{sec:5}.
+First, in Sect.~\ref{sec:2}, we present in more detail the challenges of MCPs with non-merchant storage with the help of an illustrative example.
+We then introduce the MCP with VLBs in Sect.~\ref{sec:3} and show promising results in terms of market properties in Sect.~\ref{sec:4}.
+We conclude in Sect.~\ref{sec:5}.